· 4 min read

 Applying to the University of Virginia School of Medicine means aiming to join a storied institution embedded within a state that is as medically innovative as it is socially complex.
 To excel in your interview, you’ll need more than impressive grades and extracurriculars.
 You'll need granular knowledge of Virginia's healthcare landscape, awareness of regional and national health policies, and a genuine passion for serving communities from the Blue Ridge to the Chesapeake Bay.

-This guide breaks down the UVA SOM interview process and highlights the themes, policies, and local current events you'll want to thoughtfully weave into your responses.
+This guide breaks down the UVA School of Medicine interview process and highlights the themes, policies, and local current events you’ll want to thoughtfully weave into your responses.

 • Patient-Centered Innovation: UVA’s “Medicine in the 21st Century” curriculum is on the cutting edge, weaving in AI-assisted diagnostics and telehealth.
 Panelists may ask how you would adapt to—and champion—technology’s growing role in medical care.